msdlogic/VR_Toggle_Box/README.md

 <img align="left" src=images/front.jpg>

-# Summary

 The VR Toggle Box provides a VR friendly control surface with simultaneous joystick emulation and a DCS-BIOS interface.
 The device can be used to control switches and dials on any aircraft in Digital Combat Simulator via joystick controls or DCS-BIOS.
+It can also be used with any game that has a joystick interface that can support up to 120 different joystick buttons.

 A mode switch to the left of the rotary encoders is selectable between 3 positions.
 Each position changes the mapping of the switches into different sets of joystick buttons or DCS-BIOS control messages.
 This provides up to 120 different control inputs.